sakai-akinobu/hs-standard-sets/README.md

 ### Options

-- withoutClassic: Default `false`.
-If set to `true`, returns card sets excluding the classic set.
 - date: Optional.
 Returns valid cards set at the given date.
 If omitted, it returns at the time of execution.
+- withoutClassic: Default `false`.
+If set to `true`, returns card sets excluding the classic set.
+- isExpired: Default `false`.
+If set to `true`, returns an expired card set.

 The name of each card set conforms to "set" property provided by [HearthstoneJSON](https://hearthstonejson.com/).

 ### in Node.js

 ```javascript
 import {sets} from 'hs-standard-sets';